Drugs Used in Mechanical Ventilation Graphic

 4. What are some examples of drugs used for sedation and analgesia?

-Lorazepam (Ativan), midazolam (Versed), morphine, Dilaudid, fentanyl, and propofol
+Lorazepam (Ativan), midazolam (Versed), morphine, hydromorphone (Dilaudid), fentanyl, and propofol.

 5. What are metaproterenol (Alupent) and albuterol (Ventolin)?

-They are short-acting bronchodilators used to reverse acute bronchospasm and are given in 15–30 minute intervals until effective.
+They are short-acting bronchodilators used to reverse acute bronchospasm, typically administered every 15–30 minutes until effective.

-It is a corticosteroid used along with bronchodilators to decrease inflammation and acute respiratory failure.
+It is a corticosteroid used alongside bronchodilators to decrease inflammation in acute respiratory failure.

 7. What is dexmedetomidine (Precedex)?

-It is a sedative, amnesic, and analgesic drug indicated for short-term sedation during mechanical ventilation.
-Its side effects include nausea, bradycardia, and hypotension.
+It is a sedative, amnesic, and analgesic drug indicated for short-term sedation during mechanical ventilation, with side effects including nausea, bradycardia, and hypotension.

 8. What are opioids?

-They are used to decrease pain in patients with acute respiratory failure who are on the mechanical ventilator.
-They are administered along with sedatives and paralytics.
+Opioids are used to manage pain in patients with acute respiratory failure who are on mechanical ventilation.
+They are often administered in conjunction with sedatives and paralytics.

 9. What is acetylcholine?

-It is an ester that plays a role in transmitting nerve impulses at synapses and neuromuscular junctions.
-It is metabolized by the enzyme cholinesterase.
-Too much or too little acetylcholine at the motor endplates may lead to muscle blockade.
+Acetylcholine is a neurotransmitter that plays a key role in transmitting nerve impulses at synapses and neuromuscular junctions.
+It is broken down by the enzyme cholinesterase.
+Imbalances in acetylcholine at motor endplates can lead to muscle paralysis.

 10. What are barbiturates?